 Doing Nothing Can be a Strategy

 By doing nothing, I do not mean you never do anything, only that you automate as much as possible.
 How do you do this?
 At work, contribute as much as you can tolerate to your retirement accounts and invest those accounts in a low-fee index funds, or if you truly want hands-off, life cycle that automatically re-balances your investments based on your expected year of retirement (these accounts are usually titled after the year they expect you to retire, such as 2035 or 2040).

 Generally, I am not a fan of these account as I find them to be too conservative.
 However, Lifecycle funds do simplify the process.
-If your estimated date is in between two funds, go for the later one (or even five or ten years beyond that depending on your options).
+If your estimated date is in between two funds, I suggest you go for the later one (or even five or ten years beyond that depending on your options).

 Similarly, you can automate paying your bill so you never miss a payment (which affects your credit score and could result in fees).

 If you have debt that allows you to pay more than is due, add as much as you can to clear the debt faster.
-When you pay off one debt, add the amount you were paying toward that debt to payments toward your remaining debt, or to the establishment of an emergency fund totaling 3-6 months of your expenses.
-Think of automation as continually making good decisions without having to think about it.
+When you pay off one debt, add the amount you were paying toward that debt to payments toward your remaining debt, or to the establishment of an emergency fund totaling 3 months of your expenses.
+I think of automation as continually making good decisions without having to think about it.